Large deviations of the stochastic area for linear diffusions

 The plot of this function in Fig.~\ref{fig:gradscgfrate} shows that there are two regimes of area fluctuations.
 Close to the typical value $a^*=0$, $I(a)$ is locally quadratic, which implies, on the one hand, that the \emph{small} fluctuations or deviations of $A_T$ close to this value are Gaussian-distributed with a variance that decays according to \eqref{asympvar} with an asymptotic variance equal to \be \lambda''(0) = \frac{\epsilon^4}{4\gamma}. \ee This value is important, as we discuss in the next section, for determining the error bars associated with the estimation of the expected area.
 On the other hand, far from $a^*$, $I(a)$ scales according to \be I(a) \sim \frac{2\gamma}{\epsilon^2}|a| \ee so the \emph{large} deviations of the stochastic area are exponentially-distributed.
 This can also be inferred from the fact that $\lambda(k)$ is defined for a limited range of values $k\in (k_-,k_+)$ around the origin.
 In this case, the left tail of $I(a)$ has an asymptotic slope equal to $k_-$ while its right tail has an asymptotic slope equal to $k_+$; see Example 3.3 in \cite{touchette2009} for more details.

 To understand the mechanisms at play behind these two types of fluctuations, we consider the effective drift matrix $M_k$ characterizing the linear effective process with drift \eqref{stoceffdrift}.
-From the expressions of $\gamma$, $D$ and $B_k$, we find from \eqref{effmk} \be M_k = , \ee which is positive definite for $k$ in the range shown after (\ref{scgfstocgrad}).
+From the expressions of $\gamma$, $D$ and $B_k$, we find from \eqref{effmk} \be M_k = , \ee which is positive definite for $k$ in the range shown after (\ref{exactres}).
 This drift matrix defines a so-called transverse system, characterized by an effective stiffness $\gamma_k$ in the diagonal, which determines with \eqref{statdeneff} and \eqref{lyapunov2} the stationary density \be p_k^*(\bx) = \frac{\gamma_k}{\pi\epsilon^2}\exp\left(-\frac{\gamma_k}{\epsilon^2}\|\bx\|^2\right), \ee and a transverse, off-diagonal term $k\epsilon^2/2$ that creates a rotation in the dynamics, leading from \eqref{statcureff} and \eqref{hkmat} to a non-zero stationary current \be \bJ_k^*(\bx) = \frac{k\epsilon^2}{2} p_k^*(\bx) \ee when $k\neq 0$.